-Motion to Suppress seized evidence may be filed in any case where evidence was seized.
+A Motion to Suppress seized evidence may be filed in any case where evidence was seized.

-In order to determine whether a warrant is valid, the Defense must examine the affidavit which was submitted in order to obtain the warrant.
-If the affidavit that was used to obtain the warrant is defective, then the warrant may be defective.
-If the affidavit fails to state probable cause to believe evidence will be found at the location in question, the affidavit may be defective.
+The Defense must examine the affidavit submitted to obtain the warrant to determine whether the warrant is valid.
+The warrant might be defective if the affidavit was used to obtain the warrant.
+If the affidavit fails to state probable cause to believe the evidence will be found at the location, the affidavit may be defective.
 Never assume a search is valid simply because law enforcement has a warrant.

 FEDERAL MOTIONS TO SUPPRESS CONFESSIONS